 Great Place to Stay: Andalsnes Vandrerhjem, Setnes

 Ring of Kerry, Ireland

-The Emerald Isle boasts of green countryside and some of the most beautiful scenery in the world which is why it had to be on the list.
+The Emerald Isle boasts of green countryside and some of the most beautiful scenery in the world which is why it had to be on the list of Europe’s top road trips.
 The route offers quintessentially Irish views.
 Begin the journey in Killarney and take the N72 to Killorglin, then join the N70 Kenmare.

 Best Vehicle for the Job: Any will do the job, but consider swapping out your winter tyres for summer tyres that can perform well on wet or dry surfaces